It's Almost Dry

 It's Almost Dry is the fourth studio album by American rapper Pusha T. It was released on April 22, 2022 by GOOD Music and Def Jam Recordings, as his final album with both labels.

-The album features guest appearances from Kanye West, Jay-Z, Pharrell Williams, Kid Cudi, Lil Uzi Vert, Don Toliver, Nigo, Labrinth, and Malice.
-West and Williams also served as executive producers with Williams producing six tracks, West producing five and the pair producing one track together ("Rock n Roll").
+Guest appearances include Kanye West, Jay-Z, Pharrell Williams, Kid Cudi, Lil Uzi Vert, Don Toliver, Nigo, Labrinth, and Malice.
+West and Williams also served as executive producers, with Williams producing six tracks, West producing five, and the pair producing one track together ("Rock N Roll").
 The album also includes production from Labrinth, Ojivolta, FnZ, BoogzDaBeast, Luca Starz, and ThaMyind.

 It's Almost Dry received widespread critical acclaim from music critics, with some comparing it to Pusha T's previous album, Daytona.
 It debuted at number one on the US Billboard 200 chart, earning 55,000 album-equivalent units in its first week.